Information products are vital especially for an Information business.

 A sales funnel is a series of pages specifically designed to collect the name and email address of your prospects and build your list.

-Therefore the ability and skill to easily create Information products is very important for the success of your Info business!
+Therefore the ability and skill to easily create Information products are very important for the success of your Info business!

 This guide will show you how to generate new ideas for Information products, how to create them including several tools and resources…